fishline/Py2crazy/README.md

 Py2crazy implements the following four features:

-1. Each Python bytecode instruction maps to a precise range of line and column numbers corresponding to the source code expression that compiled to that instruction.
+1. Each Python bytecode instruction maps to a range of line and column numbers in the part of source code that compiled into that instruction.

-2. Peephole optimizations and opcode prediction macros are disabled so that bytecodes more closely match source code.

-3. Debuggers call the trace function at each executed bytecode rather than each new executed line.
+2. Debugger applications such as `bdb` call the trace function at each executed bytecode rather than at each new executed line.

+3. Peephole optimizations and opcode prediction macros are disabled so that source code matches more closely with bytecode.
+Doing so makes stepping through executed bytecodes appear more intuitive to programmers, since steps aren't "magically" skipped.

 4. The frame object exposes a new `f_valuestack` field, which is a list containing the current values on the expression stack used